100 Notable alumni of

 -

-Feniosky Peña-Mora is a Dominican-born engineer, educator, and former commissioner of the New York City Department of Design and Construction.
-He also served as the 14th Dean of Columbia University's Fu Foundation School of Engineering and Applied Science and as the Associate Provost of the University of Illinois at Urbana–Champaign.
+Feniosky Peña-Mora is a Dominican-born engineer, educator, entrepreneur, and former New York City Department of Design and Construction commissioner.
+He served as the 14th Dean of Columbia University's Fu Foundation School of Engineering and Applied Science and the Associate Provost of the University of Illinois at Urbana–Champaign.

 -